How do you get diabetes management supports in your plan?

 Do you need to provide us with evidence?

-We’ll use this information to decide the reasonable and necessary funding to include in your plan.
+We’ll use this information to decide if diabetes management supports meet the NDIS funding criteria for you.
 This is to make sure we fund the disability-related diabetes management supports you need.

 This page current as of